Joshua Frazier

-Joshua Frazier (born November 6, 1995) is an American football nose tackle and offensive lineman for the Massachusetts Pirates.
-He played college football at Alabama.
-He was drafted by the Pittsburgh Steelers in the seventh round of the 2018 NFL Draft.
+Joshua Frazier (born November 6, 1995) is an American professional football nose tackle.
+He most recently played both defensive and offensive line for the Rapid City Marshals of the Arena Football League (AFL) prior to the team ceasing operations in May 2024.
+He played college football for the Alabama Crimson Tide.
+He was selected by the Pittsburgh Steelers in the seventh round of the 2018 NFL draft.

 College career

 On November 22, 2014, Frazier recorded a sack with his first-career tackle against Western Carolina.
 He recorded his second-career sack two years later against Washington on December 31, 2016.
 On October 7, 2017, he forced his first-career fumble against Texas A&M. Frazier played as a top backup in 2017 and recorded 15 tackles, 2.5 for loss, three pass break-ups and a forced fumble.

 Professional career

 Pittsburgh Steelers

-The Pittsburgh Steelers drafted Frazier in the seventh round (246th overall) of the 2018 NFL Draft.
+The Pittsburgh Steelers selected Frazier in the seventh round (246th overall) of the 2018 NFL draft.
 On May 10, he signed his rookie contract.
 He was waived by the Steelers on September 1, 2018.